Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A central architecture function may initially approve cloud designs.

-Later, standardized platforms and stronger team competence may allow those decisions to become local.
+Later, standardized platforms, encoded guardrails, and stronger team competence may allow those decisions to become local.

 A product team may initially decide its own data model.

-Later, cross-product dependencies may require domain governance.
+Later, cross-product dependencies may require domain-level governance.

 The direction can move both ways.

-Centralize when:
+Centralize decisions when:

 - Enterprise coordination is weak
 - Risk is high
 - Standards are immature
 - Decisions are difficult to reverse
-- Capabilities are scarce
+- Expertise is scarce
+- Consequences extend across the enterprise

-Decentralize when:
+Decentralize decisions when:

 - Guardrails are clear
 - Teams have sufficient competence
 - Platforms encode preferred patterns
 - Decisions are reversible
 - Local context matters most
+- Wider consequences are limited

-Decision rights should reflect current organizational capability, not ideology.
+Decision rights should reflect current organizational capability rather than an ideology of either centralization or autonomy.

-## Architectural Influence Extends Beyond Architects

-Organizations often assume that architecture is created by architects.

-In reality, architecture is shaped by everyone who makes decisions with long-term consequences.

-A Product Owner who prioritizes a local solution over a shared capability shapes the architecture.

-A manager who funds one platform and not another shapes the architecture.

-A security function that defines mandatory controls shapes the architecture.

-A delivery team that introduces a new technology shapes the architecture.

-An architect may provide direction, but the resulting architecture is created through the decisions the organization actually makes.
+## The Role of Architecture

+Architects should not become the default owners of every uncertain decision.

+That creates dependency and turns architecture into a queue.

+Architects should help:

+- Identify which decisions are architecturally significant
+- Establish principles and guardrails
+- Expose cross-domain consequences
+- Provide options and trade-offs
+- Facilitate shared decisions
+- Support predictable escalation
+- Govern material exceptions
+- Preserve important decision context

+Architectural influence also extends beyond formal architecture roles.

+Product leaders, managers, security functions, delivery teams, procurement functions, and risk owners all shape the architecture through consequential decisions.

 > People with consequential decision rights shape the architecture, whether or not they hold a formal architecture role.

-This does not make formal architecture roles irrelevant.
+This does not make formal architects irrelevant.

-It makes their purpose clearer.
+It clarifies their purpose.

-Architects help ensure that important decisions are informed, coherent, and connected across the enterprise.

-## Architecture Should Shape the Decision Environment

-Architecture is more than designing systems.

-It also means designing how important decisions are made.

-That includes:

-- Decision categories
-- Decision authorities
-- Guardrails
-- Approval thresholds
-- Consultation requirements
-- Exception paths
-- Escalation mechanisms
-- Risk acceptance
-- Decision records
-- Review cycles

 A strong architecture function does not attempt to own every decision.

-It establishes the guardrails, authority, escalation paths, and shared context needed for better decisions at the right level.
+It establishes the authority, guardrails, escalation paths, and shared context needed for better decisions at the right level.

 ## Final Thoughts